Students Rights and Responsibilities

 All students are responsible for adhering to college policies and procedures.
 Please refer to stlcc.edu/need2know.

-Occasionally, Continuing Education classes are cancelled due to inclement weather.
+Occasionally, Continuing Education classes are canceled due to inclement weather.
 Cancellations will be broadcast on KMOX-AM (1120) and on KMOV-TV, KSDK-TV and KTVI/Fox 2.
 In addition, all location closings will be posted on the college website, stlcc.edu.
-When St. Louis Community College cancels classes, off-campus classes are also cancelled.
+When St. Louis Community College cancels classes, off-campus classes are also canceled.
 In addition, when a particular host school district or institution closes, the Continuing Education classes at that location will not meet.